spgarbet/dsmb/README.md

 Reproducible Clinical Trial Data and Safety Monitoring Board (DSMB) Reporting with R and tangram

 This project is a best practices template for constructing a complex reporting task, in this case a DSMB report.
 The data pipeline is carefully constructed to be restartable from any point, and it creates a clear separation of concerns.
 Spreading the data pipeline code throughout a report is bad practice and generally results in copy and paste errors and tables that don't agree.
-By utilizing this data pipeline strategy and making a small investment in structuring your project one can save a lot of frustration and effort in the bigger scope of the project.
+By utilizing this data pipeline strategy and making a small investment in structuring your project, one can save a lot of frustration and effort in the bigger scope of the project.

 ## Project Directories